Accessibility in the Norfolk Public Library

 - The Nebraska Library Commission's Talking Book and Braille Service provides free audiobooks, audio magazines, and Braille through the mail for individuals with a visual or physical condition or a reading disability which limits the use of regular print.
 Click HERE for more information.

 Considerations for people with Developmental or Learning Disabilities:

-- All people of all abilities are welcome to attend and participate in any library program, including Storytime, Creative Coloring, Author Programs, and more.
+- People of all abilities are welcome to attend and participate in any library program.

 - If you have any questions about particular accommodations or considerations for an individual program, we invite you to call us at 402-844-2100.
 We'll connect you with the staff person in charge of the particular program and work out any accommodations that we can.

 - Activity Kits are available for use within the library.
 These have a variety of themes including fine motor skills, sensory toys, coloring pages, crafts, and science activities.
 They are appropriate for a variety of ages and abilities and can be checked out at the Service Desk.

 - The library will deliver library materials to patrons whose health or disability prevents them from visiting the library.
 If you are interested in this service for yourself or a loved one, please contact our Outreach Coordinator, Lenaya, at 402-844-2100.